 You can change the non-critical properties of contact data fields but you aren't allowed to edit the critical properties.
 If you were able to, it would cause severe problems for your account and our system.

 Critical, non-editable properties are:

 - Data type

 - Default value

 To change the non-critical properties of your contact data fields, click on the ‘Properties’ icon next to the field of your choice.
-The box will appear allowing you to set or change the default value and also to change the contact data field to either private or public.
-Click Save after you have made your change or changes.
+The 'Edit data field' box will appear allowing you to set or change the default value and also to change the contact data field to either private or public.
+Click Save after you've made your change or changes.